 When it comes to determining wages lost in the present, you should have no difficulty providing this information.
 Contact your employer for a record of missed workdays and proof of your pay rate.
 However, calculating potential future lost wages as a result of injuries or other damages will be more difficult.
 Some plaintiffs may request an economics expert to analyze these values as this kind of work calls for a nuanced understanding of economics involving your particular occupation.

 Motorcycle accidents can ruin lives.
 Changed lives now confront survivors, often involving extended medical care and therapy.
 Understand what your rights are as a victim in this circumstance and stay informed on what outcomes you are likely to experience when taking the guilty party to court.

 After a serious or fatal motor bike accident, contact the Atlanta Motorcycle Accident lawyers at Butler Wooten & Peak LLP.
 We will handle all aspects of your accident lawsuit.
 Our motorcycle crash lawyers have more than 20 years of experience and will use their knowledge to help you secure the compensation you deserve.
 Our results in catastrophic cases speak for themselves.
-Contact Butler Wooten & Peak LLP in Atlanta today at (404) 321-1700 or toll-free at (800) 213-5343 for a free case evaluation.
+Contact our Atlanta Personal Injury Attorney team at Butler Wooten & Peak LLP today at (404) 321-1700 or toll-free at 800-242-2962 for a free case evaluation.

 VERDICTS save lives: watch Closeabout our firm's record-setting verdict.